asmyczek/popcorn/README.markdown

 can be extended with custom random generators.
 The constructor function `random()` creates the random object.
 It accepts an optional seed value as argument.
-The generator functions provided by the core random object are:
+The random generator functions provided by the Core modules are:

   - `int()` - range function that returns an integer in a defined rage.
   - `element()` - picks one random element from the provided array.